thepushkarp/JFF-Python-Scripts/README.md

 ### Phone Number and Email Extractor

-This program takes in the text from your clipboard and saves the Phone Numbers and Email Addresses found in it to .txt files.
+Phone Number and Email Extractor takes in the text from your clipboard and saves the Phone Numbers and Email Addresses found in it to .txt files.
 It searches for Indian Mobile Phone Numbers, Toll-Free Numbers, Telephone Numbers and Emails using Regular Expressions.

 #### Usage: